klaarnut/user-docs/en/website-template.md

 ![image](images/overlapsection.png)

 Make one section to overlap the other.
-Here you can make image banner to overlap the first content or make the first content
+Here you can make image banner to overlap the first content or make the first content overlap the banner.

    - **Box**